Realmzer/MySign-Repo/README.md

 Star our repo if you find it useful!
 (Thank you)

-If you would like to contribute to this repository, ask us in our [discord server](https://discord.gg/hUK5m9MGFc)
+If you would like to request a IPA, ask for one in our [discord server](https://discord.gg/hUK5m9MGFc)

-# Status Legend
+# Status Legend for IPAs
 ✅ = Working

 ❌ = Not Working or discontinued